 In 1992, under the leadership of Terry Dallas, the Syndicate broke the $500,000 mark at the Sale of Champions while purchasing 204 steers.
 Just five years later, Gary Ray led the Syndicate to the sale and walked out with 259 animals at a price tag of over $1 million.
 Another milestone was reached in 2003 when Bob Merrill wrote a check to the Fort Worth Stock Show for $1.5 million in exchange for 270 of the finest cattle, sheep, goats and pigs in the world.
 In 2007, the $2 million mark was broken under the chairmanship of Bob Akin when 278 animals were sold for $2,317,000.

-Today, the Stock Show Syndicate boasts a membership of more than 100 businessmen who volunteer their time and energy to realize the vision established more than 30 years ago.
+Today, the Stock Show Syndicate boasts a membership of more than 100 businessmen who volunteer their time and energy to realize the vision established nearly four decades ago.
 Over the years, the Syndicate has grown to become the largest financial supporter of Junior exhibitors.
-Since 1980, they’ve raised more than $52.7 million for the youth exhibitors, provided over $1 million in scholarships for 4-H and FFA members, and helped more than 8,000 kids pursue their agricultural goals.
+Since 1980, they’ve raised more than $55.8 million for the youth exhibitors, provided over $1 million in scholarships for 4-H and FFA members, and helped more than 8,000 kids pursue their agricultural goals.

 The 2018 sale raised in excess of $3.1 million for the youth exhibitors.
 Since its inception in 1980, the Syndicate has now purchased more than 1200 animals at a total price topping $55.8 million.
 In the last 17 years alone, the group has raised $43 million, with more than a quarter of that ($16 million) coming since 2014.
 The all-time single-year record of $3.7 million was set in 2015.